TomCordemans/LABS/docs/wireshark/README.md

 ## 3 How and where to capture

-Thorough preparation, including **network documentation and troubleshooting procedures**, is crucial!
+Thorough preparation, including network documentation and troubleshooting procedures, is crucial!
 When a problem arises, there won’t be time to analyze the network from scratch.
 Users expect swift and precise action.

 **3.1 Determine the optimal capture location**